armhzjz/Deep_Excercises/[RNN] - trans_seq2seq/README.md

-# Predict Number of Passengers
+# Translation sequence to sequence

 ## About